 OPTION 2 (Draft Pre-order Campaign)

 When you select a limited campaign, you will be able to disable commits, when commits are disabled, you will then be able to disable the direct checkout function, this means you can skip the checkout process, and draft orders will be recorded instead.
 Please note that only the product or variant your customer selected and their email are recorded, billing, and shipping details will not be collected at this point.

-This process allows you to get the full benefits of draft orders, like customizing drafts before you send them to your backers, you can for example;- Add a custom item, add or remove items from your every draft pre-order.
+This process allows you to get the full benefits of draft orders, like customizing drafts before you send them to your backers, you can for example;- Add a custom item, or add / remove items from your every draft pre-order.
 For example, you can:

-- Add q pre-order discount per line-item.
+- Add a pre-order discount per line item.